|R O S H A N H O U S H M A N D

 becomes content as one becomes a metaphor for the other.
 The decorative becomes iconic.
 This

-Certain common denominators flow through each series involving exploration into concepts of chance, change, space and desire.
-These are process paintings with an aesthetic that has developed into the abstract through organic ritual.
+Certain common denominators flow through each series involving exploration into concepts of tradition,

+chance, change, space and desire.
+These are process paintings with an aesthetic that has developed in and

+out of the abstract through process.
 The visual mark is an autobiographical code, a form of script, and is an

-event in itself accumulating into a creative process that allows the painting to grow, as a code unravels,
+event in itself accumulating into a creative process that allows the painting to grow without a conscious need to

 be in control.
 The concept of multiple layers of paint, hidden and revealed, reflects states of change and